renaissance-benchmarks/renaissance/README.md

 - `finagle-http` - Sends many small Finagle HTTP requests to a Finagle HTTP server, and awaits the response. (default repetitions: 12)

-##### scala-stm

-- `scala-stm-bench7` - Runs the stmbench7 benchmark using ScalaSTM. (default repetitions: 60)

-- `philosophers` - Solves a variant of the dining philosophers problem using ScalaSTM. (default repetitions: 30)

 ### Run policies